Team Andersen welcomes Brig. Gen. Sloane as new Commander

 |0

 This work, Team Andersen welcomes Brig.
-Gen. Sloane as new Commander [Image 5 of 5], by SSgt Divine Cox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Sloane as new Commander, by SSgt Divine Cox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: A swagger stick is a short stick or riding crop, like one used in horseback riding, which is usually carried by a uniformed person as a symbol of authority.
-Maj.
-Gen. George S. Patton famously carried a swagger stick throughout World War II.